 Sear the pork.
 While searing may be accomplished in a large pan on the stove, oven searing requires fewer pots.
-To sear the pork, put it in the 450-degree oven for 25 minutes.
+To sear the pork, put it in the 450 F oven for 25 minutes.

-Check the roast after it has been cooking at 325 for 75 to 100 minutes, depending on the size of the roast.
-Open the oven door, and pull the oven rack out partway to check the roast's internal temperature.
-Place the cooking thermometer in the roast to determine if it has reached between 150 and 155 F. Piercing the roast with an oven fork to see if the juices run clear also verifies the meat has thoroughly cooked.
-Remove the roast from the oven once it reaches the optimal internal temperature.
+Check the roast after it has been cooking at 325 F for 75 to 100 minutes, depending on the size.
+Open the oven door and pull the oven rack out partway to check the internal temperature of the pork sirloin roast.

 If it has reached between 150 and 155 F and you see clear juices when you pierce the roast with an oven fork, the meat has thoroughly cooked.
 Remove the roast at this point.